 A healthy organization is whole and consistent: its culture, management, strategy and operations all fit together coherently.
 To achieve this, you need the focus and diligence to consistently adopt 4 disciplines.

 Here’s a quick overview.
-In our full version of The Four Obsessions of an Extraordinary Executive summary (click here for full 12-page summary), we’ll further break down the observable behaviors for each discipline, and the action steps you can take to start developing them.
+In our full version of The Four Obsessions of an Extraordinary Executive summary, we’ll further break down the observable behaviors for each discipline, and the action steps you can take to start developing them.

 1. Build and Maintain a Cohesive Leadership Team